xnetcat/vpnVPN/docs/ARCHITECTURE.md

 Deployed to Vercel with environment variables configured in the Vercel dashboard.

+### Control Plane & Metrics (Lambda)

+Deployed as AWS Lambda functions with API Gateway:

+- Bundled with Bun for minimal package size
+- Uses Fastify's `inject()` method for Lambda compatibility
+- Same code runs locally as standalone servers

-### Control Plane & Metrics
+### Control Plane & Metrics (Self-hosted)

-Deployed as containers (ECS, EC2, Kubernetes, or on-prem).
-Environment-agnostic.
+Can also be deployed as containers:

+- Docker images available via Dockerfile
+- Requires PostgreSQL database access
+- Environment variables for configuration

 ### VPN Server